-Mundus MAPP is unique in the flexibility with which students can tailor their learning experiences to their individual needs through the selection of mobility tracks.
+Mundus MAPP is a full-time in-person program which is unique in the flexibility with which students can tailor their learning experiences to their individual needs through the selection of mobility tracks.
 Mobility tracks in the joint degree each allow for a different focus – Political Economy and Development, Governance and Development, Global Public Policy and European Public Policy – while maintaining a uniform core of policy studies subjects.
 Students are exposed to a variety of European academic traditions and policy contexts through the study visits and internships.
 Moreover, all mobility tracks include exposure to either development studies or to a careful consideration of the impact of economic and democratic transition, rather than merely the experience of Western European or North American countries.

 The ability to “mix and match” first and second year institutions (the mobility component) thus allows students to build up a specialisation within Mundus MAPP that is most suited to their individual career objectives.
 Each of the track-specific core course blocks complement the general core courses where students acquire common theoretical grounding in policy studies but provide somewhat different disciplinary perspectives.
 For detailed information on the structure of the program and course descriptions click here.